acorn-io/runtime/docs/docs/50-running/65-update-acorns.md

 title: Update Acorns
 ---

-Acorns can be updated through various methods
+There are multiple ways to update an Acorn, including using the following methods:

-- acorn run --update
+- `acorn run --update`
-- acorn run --replace
+- `acorn run --replace`
-- acorn update
+- `acorn update`

 ### run --update
-`acorn run --update` will create or update an existing acorn with the provided flags and/or arguments.
+By running `acorn run --update`, you can create a new Acorn or update an existing one with the specified flags and/or arguments.

 Take this Acornfile
 ```Acornfile